algolia/instantsearch-labs/instantsearch-relevancy-widget/instantsearch.js/README.md

 ### JavaScript

-You can copy paste the JavaScript code from the repository itself, grab it in [src/relevancyWidget.js](src/relevancyWidget.js).
+You can copy and paste the JavaScript code from the repository itself, grab it in [src/relevancyWidget.js](src/relevancyWidget.js).

 ### CSS

-You can copy paste the necessary CSS code from the repository itself, grab it in [src/relevancyWidget.css](src/relevancyWidget.css).
+You can copy and paste the necessary CSS code from the repository itself, grab it in [src/relevancyWidget.css](src/relevancyWidget.css).

 ## Usage